 While it’s difficult to find all these skills in just a couple of individuals, your volunteers must collectively have the following technical and soft skills:

-Basic IT skills like Excel, PowerPoint, Word are quite crucial for all volunteers.
+Basic IT skills like Excel, PowerPoint, and Word are quite crucial for all volunteers.

-At higher levels, knowledge of fundraising softwares also becomes important since most of the work will be done on them.
+At higher levels, knowledge of fundraising software also becomes important since most of the work will be done on them.

 Exposure to Digital Platforms

 Individuals in leadership roles will have to be quick in adopting new technology and leveraging it for fundraising campaigns.

 People are becoming increasingly creative online and volunteers will have to catch up with them

 All fundraising campaigns have to be run in accordance with the regulations of the region your nonprofit is operating in.

 Apart from that, volunteers also have to deal with the commercial aspects of fundraising like: